kmfahey/adventuregame/README.md

 The author, Kerne M. Fahey, was taking a coding bootcamp course with NuCamp in python and Devops, and was assigned to write a game of their choosing.
-They chose a text-adventure game implementing D&D rules; this package and its front-end program advgame.py was the result.
+They chose a text-adventure game implementing D&D rules; this package and its frontend program `advgame.py` was the result.

 #### Documentation